Dglocalwhitegoods/Bitcoin/README.md

 Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Bitcoin Core is the name of open source software which enables the use of this currency.
+Bitcoin is the name of open source software which enables the use of this currency.

 For more information read the original Bitcoin whitepaper.